Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 RALPH SPENCER TWITCHELL (1890-1978)

 1936 - The MacKinley and Irene Kantor Residence, 4105 Shell Road, Siesta Key, Sarasota FL.
 When MacKinley Kantor died in 1977, Irene wife donated his office and its contents to Sarasota County Historical Resources who restored it.
 Sold.
 A guest house was built on the property in the late 1980's.
-The house has been destroyed.
+Destroyed.

 1937 - aka Showboat House, Lake Louise FL.
 Status unknown.

-1939 - The Ludelle (Lu) Andrews House I, Sarasota FL.
+1939 - The Ludelle (Lu) Andrews House I, 1225 15th Street, Sarasota FL.
 She was Twitchell's secretary and bookkeeper.
-Built in partnership with John Lambie.
-Status unknown.
+Built in partnership with John Lambie of Lamolithic.
+Destroyed in the 1980's.

 1940 - Newtown Heights, Sarasota FL.
 Public housing.
 Status unknown.